ydayagi/serverless-workflow-examples/escalation-eda/escalation-swf/README.md

 <kogito.bom.version>2.0.0-SNAPSHOT</kogito.bom.version>
 ```

-In order to build and execute the workflows, a specific reference to the `JBoss Public Repository Group` has beeen added to the pom.xml](./pom.xml),
+In order to build and execute the workflows, a specific reference to the `JBoss Public Repository Group` has beeen added,
 following the instructions documented [here](https://openshift-knative.github.io/docs/docs/latest/serverless-logic/getting-started/create-your-first-workflow-service.html#proc-configuring-maven-rhbq).

-**These changes allow to build and run the workflow but do not conytain the required fixes to manage the timeout error.
+**These changes allow to build and run the workflow but do not contain the required fixes to manage the timeout error.
 Expect some runtime issues**

 This section will be removed once the latest artifacts are finally released.